Note to myself: How to change the language in the Azure Portal

 • Sometimes direct translations do not work properly, and in some cases, the names/concepts are strange:

-• But most importantly, if I try or need to search for documentation or issues regarding some services, most of the resources will be in English.
+• But most importantly, if I try to search for documentation or issues regarding some services, most resources will be in English.

-• Also, because I do have multiple clients across the world, speaking with them and sharing the screen with them will be easier if everything is in English.
+• Also, because I have multiple clients worldwide, speaking with and sharing the screen with them will be easier if everything is in English.

 I usually have all the portals and tools in English, but every now and then, I need to create a new profile on my browser, and there you go.
-I will end up with the Azure Portal in Portuguese and fighting to remember where to change the language, which by the way, is quite simple to achieve :).
+I will end up with the Azure Portal in Portuguese and will have to fight to remember where to change the language, which, by the way, is quite simple to do :).

 To change the language settings in the Azure portal: